jblayter/SDM-Playbook/team-enablement/1-on-1-template.md

 - What skills do you want to develop in the next 6–12 months?
 - Are you getting the right level of challenge in your work?
 - What type of projects would you like more exposure to?
-- Do you feel like you’re progressing toward your career goals?
+- Do you feel like you're progressing toward your career goals?
-- Is there someone on the team (or outside) you’d like to learn from?
+- Is there someone on the team (or outside) you'd like to learn from?

 ### Feedback (Two-Way)
 - What feedback do you have for me as your manager?
-- What’s one thing I could do differently to better support you?
+- What's one thing I could do differently to better support you?
 - Is there anything about our team processes that frustrates you?
-- What’s something we should start doing, stop doing, or continue doing?
+- What's something we should start doing, stop doing, or continue doing?
 - How do you prefer to receive feedback from me?

 ### Team & Collaboration